commit-live-students/help-center/Commit.live IDE information and troubleshooting tips.md

 No, IDE requires persistence internet connection to work.
 Without internet it will not work at all.

+# How can I add file/folder to my repo using the IDE?

+Right click on the folder where you would like to add the file/folder to the Commit.Live IDE.
+Select Add File/Add Folder and add the name of file/folder.

 # How can I change the font size in the IDE terminal?
 In the text editor?

 `CTRL + +/-` on Ubuntu, `CMD + +/-` on Mac, `ALT + up/down` on Windows.